-- [C20] The Dictionary Entry Name shall not use non-letter characters unless required by language rules. - [C21] The Dictionary Entry Name shall only contain verbs, nouns and adjectives (i.e. no words like and, of, the, etc.).
+- [C20] The Dictionary Entry Name shall not use non-alphanumeric characters unless required by language rules.
+Numeric characters should not be used for sequencing. - [C21] The Dictionary Entry Name shall only contain verbs, nouns and adjectives (i.e. no words like and, of, the, etc.).
 This rule shall be applied to the English language, and may be applied to other languages as appropriate. - [C22] Abbreviations and acronyms that are part of the Dictionary Entry Name shall be expanded or explained in the definition. - [C23] The Dictionary Entry Name of a Basic Core Component shall consist of the following parts in the order specified: - the Object Class Term of the Aggregate Core Component owning the corresponding Basic Core Component Property, - the Property Term of the corresponding Basic Core Component Property, and - the Representation Term of the Data Type on which the corresponding Basic Core Component Property is based.